Mindfulness-Based Leadership Development (MBLD)

 Develop mindfulness-based strategies for balanced and purposeful leadership, strategic and value-based decision making, greater authenticity, and positive interpersonal relations, as well as develop a personal practice of mindfulness to support these strategies

-The fee for this course is $895 (inclusive of GST).
-The fees for early bird registration (by 7 February) is $855 (inclusive of GST).
+The fee for this course is $595 (usual price $895, inclusive of GST).
 It is payable via credit card at the time of registration.

 To explore alternative payment options other than credit card, please contact us at email@example.com.

 Reduced fees are available for SMU students, staff, and faculty.
 If this applies to you, please contact us at firstname.lastname@example.org for more information.